 Associate membership of College of Family Medicine Pakistan

-MSc Diabetes & Endocrinology is a 2 Years Master Program and
+Diabetes Program is a 06 Months Program and

 Fighting Diabetes is a 06 Months Certificate Course for Family Physicians for Diabetes Management.